SamMontanaro/Console-Tetris/README.md

 # Console-Tetris
-Tetris programmed as a Windows Console Application with Visual C+ This project is still being worked on, many features to be added
+Tetris programmed as a Windows Console Application with Visual C++

+This project is still being worked on, many features to be added
 ## Currently Implemented Features
 * Fully functional game